nekudo/shiny_deploy/README.md

 To update the application to the latest version simply use the `composer update` command.

+#### Updating to 1.3 or higher

+If you want to update to version 1.3.0 or higher you have to convert the encrypted database when you come from a version that is 1.1 or lower.
+(See the update guide below.)

+Please note that is process is only possible running PHP 7.1 with the mcrypt extension installed.
+Once your data is converted you can update to the latest PHP version and the mcrypt extension is not required any longer.

 #### Updating to 1.2.*

 Due to the fact that the mcrypt extension was removed in PHP 7.2 the cryptography routines within this application